bitmagnet-io/bitmagnet/bitmagnet.io/setup/installation.md

       interval: 10s
 ```

 After running `docker compose up -d` you should be able to access the web interface at `http://localhost:3333`.
-The DHT crawler should have started and you should see items appear in the web UI; try enabling auto-refresh to see live crawling and classification results.
+The DHT crawler should have started and you should see items appear in the web UI within around a minute.

 ## go install